2015-2016 BOUNDARY REVIEW PROCESS

-Tacoma Public Schools will launch a boundary review and adjustment process in September 2015 to redraw elementary and middle school boundaries to accommodate the 2016 reopening of Wainwright Intermediate School.
+Tacoma Public Schools has launched a boundary review and adjustment process to redraw elementary and middle school boundaries to accommodate the 2016 reopening of Wainwright Intermediate School.

 As part of this boundary review process, the district also wants to examine, and potentially alter boundaries for:

 - The future reconstruction and reopening of Hunt Middle School, tentatively schduled for 2020.

 (NOTE: The district would not formally adopt a firm boundary for Hunt this year due to potential shifts in enrollment patterns over the next several years.
 However, examining the area now will provide the community with a general idea of Hunt's potential boundary area and how it could affect surrounding schools.)

 Wainwright, formerly an elementary school serving grades K-5, closed in 2012 during the Great Recession and state budget cuts.
 Construction on a new Wainwright -- to serve grades 4-8 -- began in August 2015.